-The reality is: executives all over the industry are anxious about their spending and it’s a much bigger topic than Foodbuy.
+The reality: Foodservice executives all over the industry are anxious about their spending, and it’s a much bigger topic than Foodbuy.

 Distributor Trade and Marketing

 - Reduce your earned income rates on deeply discounted operator volume.